adamaguilera/dotadata-archived/README.md

 - Change your project interpreter to use the venv
   - On the bottom right, add interpreter and select your venv the path should look like: `[path-to-project]/dotadata/dotadata/bin/python`
 ### Developer Help
-- Running pre-commit hooks without git `pre-commit run --all-files`
+Running pre-commit hooks without git
+`pre-commit run --all-files`
+### Local development
+You must insert AWS access keys from `dotadata-user` into the .env file